jethornton/flexgui/docs_flex/source/misc.rst

 file in the configuration directory.
 A help button can be placed on multiple places with different file names.
 Only one Help dialog can be open at a time.

-.. csv-table:: Help Button Dynamic Properties
+.. csv-table:: **Help Button Dynamic Properties**
    :width: 100%
    :align: left
+   :widths: 30 30 40

 	**Property Type**, **Property Name**, **Value**
 	String, function, help